phillipSloan/ComputationalLogic/Readme.md

 user: "is donald a teacher".
 prolexa: Sorry, I don't think this is the case
 ```
 Clearly, there is an issue with the method of explanation.
 If donald is happy, then we can not say for certain whether he is or is not a teacher.
-However, knowing that donald is not happy implies that he cannot be a teacher, as all teachers are happy.
-Prolexa must access this information by establishing that if something is not something
+However, knowing that donald is not happy confirms that he cannot be a teacher, as all teachers are happy.

-Whereas for a positive term, e.g. teacger(d0nald) the proof tree will search for any set of rules and ground truths which indicate that donald is a teacher e.g.
+Whereas for a positive term, e.g. teacher(donald) the proof tree will do X, search for any set of rules and ground truths which indicate that donald is a teacher e.g.
 > teacher(donald):-true
 or
 > teacher(X):-happy(X), happy(donald):-true

-We now have to add a step which checks for the
+We now have to add a step which attempts to unify `not(teacher(donald))` with the rulebase

-which goes beyond our attempt at negation.
-Turning our attention to the prove_rb meta-interpreter:
+> Every teacher is happy.
+Donald is not happy.

+#Explanation needed here

+When looking at the final predicate, it can be seen that prove_rb/4 tries to unify B with a body of a stored rule whos head matches the given A. It will cycle through all stored rules and try and find a matching rule, but in the second case this will not happen, as it will be trying to match teacher(donald) to happy(X), so it fails.
+We realised that a new predicate needed to be created, that mirrored the existing one and unified the head A, given a body B. The following predicate was added to prove_rb/4.:
 ```
 prove_rb(true,_Rulebase,P,P):-!.
 prove_rb((A,B),Rulebase,P0,P):-!,